 19. Yellow Paloverde

-With a – you guessed it – yellow flower, these paloverdes are common amongst the deserts of the United States.
-This very slow-growing tree resembles a bush, but can actually reach over 20 feet in height.
+With a – you guessed it – yellow flower, these paloverdes are common in the deserts of the United States.
+This very slow-growing tree resembles a bush but can actually reach over 20 feet in height.

 20. Soaptree Yucca